Major wildfire in Spain forces the evacuation of 1,500 | Science-Environment

 - Spain

-The wildfire, which was declared Saturday, developed a 50-kilometer (31-mile) perimeter in less than 24 hours, the local forest chief said.
+The wildfire, which began Saturday, developed a 50-kilometer (31-mile) perimeter in less than 24 hours, the local forest chief said.
+It's estimated burned surface could be up to 8,000 hectares (20,000 acres), state news agency EFE reported.
 Those who fled took shelter in three different sports centers in nearby towns.

 Firefighters said the outlook for taming the blaze depends on the weather, but gusty winds up to 60 kilometers (37 mph) were predicted.